We are a climate innovation think tank.

 Green Hydrogen

-Europe's most ambitious Future Cleantech Festival, The ARC23, looked towards a net-zero 2050, zooming in on the innovation processes in some of the hardest- to-abate industry sectors, such as cement, aviation, and long duration energy storage.
-Read our key takeaways brochure from The ARC23:
+Europe's most ambitious Future Cleantech Festival, looked towards a net-zero 2050, zooming in on the innovation processes in some of the hardest- to-abate sectors, such as Construction, Transport, and the Future Energy System.
+With a focus on the coming European elections in June, we met experts from disruptive innovation agencies and intergovernmental players charting the course for the next European Commission and Parliament for 2024-2029.

 Our Highlights